 The good news is that replacing an internal door frame does not require much specialist equipment, and is a fairly simple job for someone who is confident in DIY.

-How to remove an internal door frame:
+How do I remove an internal door frame?

 Before you can replace your frame, you will need to remove the existing frame.

 A door frame, or door lining, is made up of two jambs (one on each side) and a head (at the top).
 To remove the frame:

 - Remove the door so that you can get easy access to the frame.

 - Run a knife along where the door lining meets the architrave, and where the architrave meets the wall.